What is hepatitis A and B?

 What is hepatitis B?

 Hepatitis B is transmitted very easily during any kind of sex, the viruses are present in all bodily fluids.
-Another common transmission route is when people inject drugs or other substances and share syringes.
-Infections with hepatitis B can become chronic and over the course of decades can lead to unnoticed shrinkage and scarring of the liver (liver cirrhosis) and even liver cancer.
+Another common way of transmission is by injecting drugs or other substances and sharing syringes.
+Infections with hepatitis B can become chronic and over the course of decades can lead to unnoticed shrinkage and scarring of the liver (cirrhosis) and even liver cancer.
 Whether people with hepatitis B are infectious depends on the amount of virus in their blood.
+Overall, hepatitis B is not rare, but fortunately it does not occur in large numbers: Around 10 cases per 100,000 inhabitants are currently reported in Germany every year.

 What are the symptoms of hepatitis B?

-A yellowing of the eyes and skin (“jaundice”, medically: “icterus”), combined with dark urine and light-colored stools, is rather rare.
+Most people do not experience any symptoms when they become infected with the hepatitis B virus.
+If symptoms do occur, they are usually fatigue, nausea, upper abdominal discomfort or fever.
+Yellowing of the eyes and skin (“jaundice”, medically: “icterus”), combined with dark urine and light-colored stools, is rather rare.
 Chronic hepatitis B is usually only manifested by a slight increase in liver values.

 Vaccination against hepatitis A and hepatitis B